 Meet the expertly trained Albany plastic surgeons at The Plastic Surgery Group, serving the Schenectady, Saratoga Springs, Utica, and Albany area of New York.Learn More Request Your Consultation

-At The Plastic Surgery Group we can fade or even remove many common vascular birthmarks and lesions including hemangiomas, telangiectasia, and cherry angiomas.
+At The Plastic Surgery Group we can fade or even completely correct many common vascular birthmarks and lesions including hemangiomas, telangiectasia, and cherry angiomas.

 Hemangiomas (port wine stains, strawberry nevus, red, pink or blue birthmarks) are blood vessel malformations that occur during fetal development.
 They are the most common vascular tumor of infancy and childhood and the most frequent congenital anomaly.
 They affect upwards of 5% of newborns and yet only about half are evident at birth.
 However, almost all mark their presence within the first year of life and are best treated early.
 More than 50% of all hemangiomas occur on the head and neck region.
 Ten to 15% of patients exhibit multiple lesions and there is a 5:1 ratio of male to female preference.